Central New Jersey Accommodation For Disabilities Lawyers

 You may still need legal representation to fight employment discrimination, however.
-At Hanan M. Isaacs, P.C., we have the experience to protect your rights in the workplace.
+At Hanan M Isaacs, we have the experience to protect your rights in the workplace.
 To arrange a consultation with a central New Jersey accommodation for disabilities attorney, please call 609-683-7400.

 We Ensure Employers Comply With The Law

 Employers are not allowed to make employment decisions based on a person’s disability or perceived disability.
-They must provide reasonable accommodations for disabled employees to perform their jobs.
+They must provide reasonable accommodations to permit disabled employees to perform their jobs.
 We represent workers with discrimination claims based on: